 Each manufacturing site conducts regular, detailed analyses of how every drop of water is used in production processes.
 This enables them to identify and focus on the most water-consuming or polluting production phases.

 ST’s Corporate Environment team also conducts product Life-Cycle Assessment that allows us to calculate the virtual water content of our products throughout their whole life cycle.
-This information is then integrated in our eco-design tools to support designers in developing greener products.

 • “3R” approach: Reduce, Recycle, Reuse